EnvyWare/Documentation/website/docs/mods/wondertrade/webhooks.md

 description: Here is an example webhook you can use for discord integrations.
 ---

+> **Important** \
+> This feature requires knowledge of Discord Webhooks to use.
+If you don't know what those are, start here: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

 # Webhooks

-Here is what you will change inside of the WonderTrade Config.\
+Here is what you will change inside of the WonderTrade Config.

 ```yaml